golemfactory/golem-docs/src/markdoc/partials/quickstarts/js-quickstart.md

 ![Output logs](/js-tutorial-05.gif)

 You can find information regarding the `node.js` version used on the remote computer - `v.16.14.0` - at the end of the script's logs.
-This version is incorporated into the current standard Golem image used to execute the task.

 ### Summary